James-Wickenden/SevensCards/README.md

   - Stop Sever button in lobby

 - WIP networking:
-  - List players in server when starting a web game
   - Case for two clients with the same name!! clients or server players.